-Why use digital games to teach health and wellness?
+Why use digital games to teach financial literacy?

 The data from our PEN survey confirms that educational digital games have become a major resource in K-12 learning, and that that trend will only continue to increase.
-But it remains to be seen why digital games are so powerful at engaging students who might otherwise have little interest in subjects such as health and wellness.
+But it remains to be seen why digital games are so powerful at engaging students who might otherwise have little interest in subjects such as financial literacy.